 Total Connection as your chemical logistics 3PL

-Total Connection has operated as a specialized chemical freight 3PL since 1994.
-Our services include liquid bulk freight brokerage, hazmat compliance management, tank wash coordination, international ocean freight, air freight, project cargo, and warehousing coordination.
+Total Connection has operated as a specialized chemical freight 3PL since 1995.
+Our services include liquid bulk freight brokerage, hazmat compliance management, tank wash coordination, international ocean freight, air freight for time-sensitive chemical shipments, project cargo for oversized chemical equipment, and warehousing coordination.

-Every customer gets a dedicated account manager — one person who knows your freight, your facilities, and your requirements.
-Our 30,000+ pre-approved carrier network covers every major chemical shipping lane in North America, and our international capabilities extend your reach globally.
+Every customer gets a dedicated account manager, one person who knows your freight, your facilities, and your requirements.
+Our 30,000+ pre-approved carrier network covers every major chemical shipping lane in North America, and our international capabilities extend your reach globally through ocean freight, air freight, and customs brokerage.

 Call 732-817-0401 or request a quote.
-We'll evaluate your chemical supply chain and recommend a logistics program that fits.
+We'll evaluate your chemical supply chain and recommend a logistics program that fits your products, your volume, and your service requirements.

 Frequently Asked Questions